exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 If you want to use a newer version of the AI-Lab then please [delete Docker volumes](managing-user-data.md#replacing-the-docker-volume) created with older versions.

 Additional options
-* Add option `--detach` to run the container in the background but please note that the initial welcome message with instructions will be hidden then, see also command [`docker logs`](https://docs.docker.com/engine/reference/commandline/container_logs/).
+* Add option `--detach` to run the container in the background but please note that the initial welcome message with instructions will be hidden then, see also Command [`docker logs`](https://docs.docker.com/engine/reference/commandline/container_logs/) and section [Stopping the AI-Lab Docker Container](#stopping-the-ai-lab-docker-container).
 * If port `49494` is not available on your daemon machine you can forward port `49494` of the Jupyter server in the Docker container to another port, e.g. `55555`, on the daemon machine with `--publish ${LISTEN_IP}:55555:49494`

 ### AI-Lab Managing Exasol Docker-DB Internally